sal55/langs/MLang.md/readme.md

 Basically, by any comparison to anything else, they are rubbish.
 So, for anyone still reading, why am I posting this?

-I'm primarily documenting what I've done for my own benefit, since I can never remember what features work and in what language, and would like to finally have a stable set of languages as I've spent too long tinkering.
+I'm primarily documenting what I've done for my own benefit, since there are various odd features where I can never remember how they work and in what language, and would like to finally have a stable set of languages as I've spent too long tinkering.

 This might be of interest to other people, or there might be things that someone can take away, even it's to help avoid making the same mistakes.